irs1318dev/Fauxbot/Robot Programming Guide.md

 An Operation is a single basic action that the robot can perform.
 There are typically many operations for each mechanism.
 These operations should be thought of as the most basic ways of controlling each mechanism.
 Operations are also the building blocks on top of which we will build out Macros and Autonomous Routines.
 Operations can be either Analog or Digital.

 ##### Analog Operations
 Analog operations are typically operations that happen to a certain extent and are controlled by an axis on the joystick during teleop mode (e.g. the drivetrain is controlled by pushing forward along the Y axis of the joystick).
 Analog operations are related to double values (rational number, usually between -1.0 and 1.0).
+Analog operations are defined in the ```AnalogOperation``` enumeration.

 ##### Digital Operations
 Digital operations are operations that are either happening or not happening and are controlled by a button on the joystick or button pad during teleop mode (e.g. a trigger on the joystick to cause a "shoot" action).
 Digital operations are related to boolean values (true or false).
+Digital operations are defined in the ```DigitalOperation``` enumeration.

 There are three main types of digital operations:
 * Simple: which is "true" (on) whenever the button is actively being pressed, and "false" (off) otherwise.
 A simple button would typically be used for spinning an intake roller while trying to pick up a ball.
 A real-world example of a simple button would be something like the Shift key on a computer keyboard.